Muhammad-Moin/ReactJS/README.md

 # ReactJS
-## In this file all thing containn related to ReactJs like hooks, redux, persist redux and so on.
+## In this file all thing contain related to ReactJs like hooks, redux, persist redux and so on.